 6 Micronutrients for Your Lawn

-Lawns require certain nutrients to grow.
+Lawns require certain nutrients to grow, and ensuring your grass receives these nutrients is one of the most important aspects of lawn care.
 The three major macronutrients – nitrogen, phosphorus, and potassium – can be obtained naturally or through fertilizers.
 However, micronutrients are just as important to the growth and health of plants.
 Although they are only needed in small amounts, they are still vital to having a healthy lawn.